All years and models of 2-Series coupes (F22) and convertibles (F23). Fitment between all F22 and F23 models is identical

-- 245/35-18 tires require approximately -1.5 degrees of front camber, and may require a touch of rear negative camber depending on tire brand and suspension setup.
+- 245/35-18 tires require at least 1.5 degrees of front negative camber, and 1.8 degrees of rear negative camber depending on tire brand and suspension setup.

-- 255/35-18 tires require approximately -2.2 degrees of front camber and -1.8 degrees of rear camber depending on tire brand and suspension setup.
+- 255/35-18 tires require at least 2.2 degrees of front negative camber and 1.8 degrees of rear negative camber depending on tire brand and suspension setup.